 Skip to main content

 AirGraphic is built to be driven by an agent.
-Hand your assistant one of the prompts below and it will set itself up, call the API, and return a finished infographic.
+Hand your assistant one of the prompts below and it will set itself up, call the API, and return a finished infographic or meme.

 Install